hns/ringo-modulr/README.md

 function that takes two arguments: the root directory of the JavaScript source code, and a URL prefix.
 Any request whose path matches the URL prefix and ends with `.js` is looked up in the root JavaScript directory.
 If the file is found, it is modulrized and served.
-Other, the request is passed on through the JSGI middleware chain.
+Otherwise, the request is passed on through the JSGI middleware chain.

 The `webapp` directory contains a demo for the ringo-modulr middleware.
 Run it with: